 Our health services face many challenges, such as changes in disease patterns and populations.
 But the most significant threat to the future of the NHS is the way that it’s been seriously undermined by government policies and legislation over many years.
 Among the more recent and damaging of these have been

-- The Health and Social Care Act (2012), which largely dismantled the NHS, brought about massive restructuring, accelerated the privatisation of the NHS and opened it up as a competitive market;
+- The Health and Social Care Act (2012), which removed governmental responsibility to provide a comprehensive health service, largely dismantled the NHS, brought about massive restructuring, accelerated the privatisation of the NHS and opened it up as a competitive market;

 - Lack of funding, on top of financial cuts and demands for crippling ‘efficiency savings’;